Alaraajavamma/fastflx1/README.md

 - Locked / on lock screen short-press = toggle the feedback theme (full - silent - quiet)
 - Locked / on lock screen double-press = toggle flashlight
 - Locked / on lock screen long-press = it will forcefully close all resource intensive apps

+**Default volume-buttons options:**

+- They will change volume so that does not change
+- Short presses - first VolUp and right after VolDown = it will paste clipboard content using wl-paste
+- Short presses - first VolDown and right after VolUp = it will take screenshot and save it to Pictures folder
+- Short presses - first two times VolUp and right after two times VolDown = if display scale is less than 300% it will scale it up in 50% steps (100-150-200-250-300)
+- Short presses - first two times VolDown and right after two times VolUp = if display scale is more than 100% it will scale it down in 50% steps (300-250-200-150-100)

 **Default swipe gestures:**
 Notice that swipe gestures works ootb like this when FLX1 is in default portrait mode